Image

 Flying over the island with Tahiti Nui Helicopters is a once-in-a-lifetime experience that will give you a new appreciation for the island’s rugged beauty, geology, and isolation—an unparalleled setting that forged the character of the Marquesans.

-Natural wonders, such as caves, slender bays, black and white sand beaches in Anaho Bay, and waterfalls like the 350 m Vaipo waterfall in the Hakaui Valley, complement the major archaeological sites.
+Natural wonders, such as caves, slender bays, black volcanic and white sand beaches in Anaho Bay, and waterfalls like the 350 m Vaipo waterfall in the Hakaui Valley, complement the major archaeological sites.

 Ua Pou, peaks in the sky